 Selections of new signals should preferably be chosen to correspond to the first two digits of that coast station's 4-digit identification number.
 If this is not possible because the characters needed are not listed above, or if this is not desired because this combination is already in use by another coast station, it is preferred that a combination of characters be selected from those listed above in the second part of each row, i.e. TBOZA for the first signal and OIRZDA for the third signal of the free channel block.
-The signals in the block are transmitted at a modulation rate of 100 Bd and the blocks are separated by pauses of 240 ms. For manual systems this "free channel" signal be interrupted either by a period of no signal or signal, that would enable an operator to recognize the "free channel" condition by ear.
-An aurally recognizable signal, e.g. a Morse signal, may be used alone as the "free channel" signal in manual systems.
-At least 8 blocks of the 7-unit signal should be transmitted before interrupted.
+The signals in the block are transmitted at a modulation rate of 100 Bd and the blocks are separated by pauses of 240 ms. For manual systems this "free channel" signal should be interrupted either by a period of no signal or by a signal, that would enable an operator to recognize the "free channel" signal in manual systems.
+At least 8 blocks of the 7-unit signal should be transmitted before interruption.